 • Max Ivins – Visual Effects Supervisor, LOOK Effects

 Blue Sky Studios Presents: The Fantastical World of Epic

 |TM and © 2013 Twentieth Century Fox Film Corporation.
 All rights reserved.

 Photo Credit: Blue Sky Studios

 At Blue Sky Studios we have always taken inspiration from nature, and that is certainly true of our latest movie, Epic.
 For example, the armor of the Leafmen was inspired by the multi-segmented exoskeleton of crickets.
 Their costumes use iris petals instead of muslin fabric, and thistle down instead of tulle.
 Looking at real-world physics, Leafmen could jump more than twice their height, and their sense of time would be sped up by the change of scale, which was taken into consideration during animation.
 Along with that, the selective use of a wider-than-usual lens package helped us tell a story about a seemingly distant and fantastical world that feels right at your fingertips.
 We plan to show this process, along with portions of Epic, which demonstrate these points.
-We will show some of the reference material that designers and animators used as inspiration and how our cinematography was carefully mapped out in order to better serve our story-telling endeavor.
+We will show some of the reference mechanical bull for sale material that designers and animators used as inspiration and how our cinematography was carefully mapped out in order to better serve our story-telling endeavor.

 • Mike Knapp, Art Director